If you are a local student you may be eligible.

 The program includes (2) additional optional units, CHCAGE002 Implement falls prevention strategies and HLTAID011 Provide First Aid to create a robust program that fully prepares students to work in the contemporary aged care sector.It is strongly recommended that students undertake these additional units.

 Students in this cohort will be simultaneously enrolled in the optional 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) to deepen their skills and knowledge of the NDIS and working with an NDIS participant.
 Fees for this course are listed on the website.
 Apply for the 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) at the same time you apply for the CHC33015 Certificate III in Individual Support by clicking Apply Now

 Note: The 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) dual enrolment will follow the CHC33015 Certificate III in Individual Support (Ageing) timetable.
 Specific dates will be advised at Orientation.
 Dates that appear on the 22469VIC Course in Introduction to the National Disability Insurance Scheme (NDIS) website are for the public demand course only.

 This course is taught through blended delivery (a combination of remote and on-campus delivery) at Greensborough campus.

 All students are required to undertake a minimum of 120 hours of supervised work placement in a relevant aged care facility.

-Assessment for each competency will be through a combination of on-the-job (practicum) and off-the-job tasks.
+Assessment for each competency will be through a combination of on-the-job (work placement) and off-the-job tasks.
 Off-the-job assessment is a combination of class exercises, assignments and practical demonstrations.

 120 hours practical work placement.